kourosh/cheat_sheets/controller_methods_cheat_sheet.md

 ## create
-Once we take data from HTML forms, we need to **create** a record with them in the database.
-This is what the create method does.
+This is tied to the new method above.
+Once we get the data from the view containing the data, create creates the database record.
 In the controller:
 ```
 Team.create(team_params)
 ```